-The Honor Code (here) specifies a number of behaviors that are in violation of this code, and the possible sanctions.
+The Honor Code (which can be found here) specifies a number of behaviors that are in violation of this code, and the possible sanctions.
 Furthermore, students are obligated to report to appropriate personnel any condition that facilitates academic misconduct.
 If you have any questions or concerns about student conduct, please consult your instructor.